KimberlyDez/discord-guide/docs/index.md

 ### Thanks

 Hope this guide has helped you get a bit more acquainted with Discord, looking forward to seeing everyone there!

+Need help?
+If you were able to join the Discord server, but are unable to access additional channels - you can contact support staff by posting a question in the `#ask-questions` channel.
+If that is not an option, send a quick note to: admin@codingnomads.co and we'll get you fixed up asap.